 The iterative process of security risk assessment and security risk mitigation is essential to achieve or guarantee a defined secure state during the overall lifecycle.

-It is necessary to identify the security objectives during the security risk assessment.
+It is necessary to identify the security objectives during the security risk assessment

+Security risk assessment should:

+address the identified security objectives, e.g. authentication, authorization, accountability, non-repudiation, integrity, confidentiality and availability;

+identify the major threats and failure scenarios for each of the requirements applicable to the document’s focus area, including assessing their likelihood and their potential impacts;

+As a consequence, security policies and procedures should be developed for all target groups covered in the standard, see 5.5.

 Iterative process of security risk assessment and risk mitigation